Introduction

 Retirement

-By March 1851, he and Elizabeth lived a few yards south of the farm.
-Nelson farmed one acre and employed one labourer.
+By March 1851, he and Elizabeth lived a short distance south of the farm.
+Nelson tended one acre and employed one labourer.
 At the time of the census, his sister, Lauretta, and her son and daughter were visitors.

 Death